amirkarimi/HostsUpdater/README.md

     HostsUpdater 127.0.0.1 myserver

-If there was already a record for `127.0.0.1` then HostsUpdater updates it, otherwise it adds a new record to the hosts file.
+If there is already a record for `127.0.0.1` then HostsUpdater updates it, otherwise it adds a new record to the hosts file.

 Now you can ping `myserver`.